 Giveaways: Right after getting engaged, I started looking into giveaways on Instagram, Google, and on various wedding blogs.
 I searched hashtags such as #weddinggiveaway and #photographygiveaway, and also searched google for wedding photography giveaways.
 Because of this, I was able to find our AMAZING wedding photographer, Tracey Jazmin.
 (Though she would have been worth paying full price.
 Can’t recommend her enough!)
 I also was able to score 100 roses, some earrings from BHLDN, and even some credit on Shutterfly.
 The trick is to just keep on entering giveaways (I entered in an embarrassing amount) even when the odds are against you.
 Through enough persistence, you’re sure to score at some point!

-Craigslist: Other than sheer luck, I poured a lot of time into browsing Craigslist for good deals.
+Craigslist: Other than sheer luck, I poured a lot of time into browsing Craigslist for good deals on used wedding decor.
 Because of this, I was able to score 84 empty wine bottles for free, which we used for centerpieces.
 And I managed to pick up some vintage shutters from a house that was being remodeled (also free!).

 Reddit: If you’re looking for feedback for something (or general encouragement), look into posting on the wedding planning subreddit.
 I got some great feedback, advice, and encouragement from brides planning their weddings at the same time.

 Shop sales: We were able to score a bunch of thank you notes for free by just purchasing our invites during a Vistaprint promo.
 I also saved a ton by purchasing all of our candles and table linens on Black Friday / Cyber Monday.
 It ended up costing less than renting them!